 Where can I pick up my challenge kit?

 Pick up locations include the Evanston Public Library, 3rd Floor Help Desk and the front desk at the Robert Crown Library Branch.
 If you are not able to pick up your kit from the library, please use the Help Form below to contact us.
 We will work to get a kit to you, typically by delivering the kit to your child’s school.

 When is my cardboard game due?

-The challenge begins Saturday, February 26th.
-You have fix weeks to design, construct and test your game, so take your time to create a fun and exciting game and earn as many prize tokens as possible.
+The challenge begins Saturday, January 28.
+You have six weeks to design, construct and test your game, so take your time to create a fun and exciting game and earn as many prize tokens as possible.
 You must submit your final project before 8:00 pm on Sunday, March 5, 2023.